Goncalo-math/Olist-E_commerce/README.md

 End-to-end analysis and prediction system built on the **Olist Brazilian E-Commerce dataset** (100k orders, 2016–2018).
 The project explores the drivers of customer dissatisfaction and trains a classifier to **flag orders likely to receive a negative review before it is posted**, enabling proactive intervention by customer success teams.

+The data set used can be found in https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce

 ## What this repo does

 | | |